 Table games can be played anywhere you can secure a flat surface, be it in an airport lounge, a hotel room, a vacation rental, or a camping table.

-14. Bananagrams
+13. Bananagrams

 Recommended ages: 7+

 Bananagrams is an awesome word game and comes in a small banana-shaped pouch for easy transport.
 It’s similar to Scrabble but played without a board.
-We play it as a family and even my 95-year-old grandma enjoys it.
+We play it as a family, and even my 95-year-old grandma enjoys it.

 Gather 1–8 players around a table to make a word grid with the tiles that grows until someone runs out of tiles.
+I promise it’s awesome for family game night on the road, and even teens enjoy it.

-15. Spot It!
+14. Spot It!

 Recommended ages: 7+